BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/user/cfg.md

 - A `few.ini` configuration file
 - Environment variables
 - Command-line arguments when using a compatible command-line utility
+- A Python object named the `ConfigurationSetter` which can be used right after importing the `few` module for the first time

 The `few.ini` file is searched, in priority order: